riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 The Branch Unit handles the resolution of all branch and jump instructions.

-All micro-ops that are “inflight" in the pipeline (have an allocated ROB entry) are given a *branch mask*, where each bit in the *branch mask* corresponds to an un-executed, inflight branch that the micro-op is speculated under.
-Each branch in *Decode* is allocated a *branch tag*, and all following micro-ops will have the corresponding bit in the *branch mask* set (until the branch is resolved by the Branch Unit).
+All Micro-Ops that are “inflight" in the pipeline (have an allocated ROB entry) are given a *branch mask*, where each bit in the *branch mask* corresponds to an un-executed, inflight branch that the Micro-Op is speculated under.
+Each branch in *Decode* is allocated a *branch tag*, and all following Micro-Ops will have the corresponding bit in the *branch mask* set (until the branch is resolved by the Branch Unit).

-If the branches (or jumps) have been correctly speculated by the Front-end, then the Branch Unit’s only action is to broadcast the corresponding branch tag to *all* inflight micro-ops that the branch has been resolved correctly.
-Each micro-op can then clear the corresponding bit in its *branch mask*, and that branch tag can then be allocated to a new branch in the *Decode* stage.
+If the branches (or jumps) have been correctly speculated by the Front-end, then the Branch Unit’s only action is to broadcast the corresponding branch tag to *all* inflight Micro-Ops that the branch has been resolved correctly.
+Each Micro-Op can then clear the corresponding bit in its *branch mask*, and that branch tag can then be allocated to a new branch in the *Decode* stage.

-If a branch (or jump) is misspeculated, the Branch Unit must redirect the PC to the correct target, kill the Front-end and fetch buffer, and broadcast the misspeculated *branch tag* so that all dependent, inflight micro-ops may be killed.
+If a branch (or jump) is misspeculated, the Branch Unit must redirect the PC to the correct target, kill the Front-end and fetch buffer, and broadcast the misspeculated *branch tag* so that all dependent, inflight Micro-Ops may be killed.
 The PC redirect signal goes out immediately, to decrease the misprediction penalty.
 However, the *kill* signal is delayed a cycle for critical path reasons.